WHAT IS TRIGGER FINGER?

 - Inability to straighten out finger completely, in severe cases

-Trigger finger treatment often includes physical therapy to help you regain mobility and decrease hand pain.
-Our team of physical therapists at Exchange Physical Therapy Group take a hands-on approach to trigger finger therapy and offer a wide range of treatment options to get you back to your normal activities.
+Trigger finger treatment often include treatments to help you regain mobility and decrease hand pain.
+Our team will take a hands-on approach to trigger finger therapy and offer a wide range of treatment options to get you back to your normal activities.

-If you are suffering from trigger finger, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+If you are suffering from trigger finger, visit one of our locations in Jersey City, Hoboken, or Weehawken.
+We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.